sandyjmacdonald/sandyjmacdonald.github.io/_posts/2015-02-19-a-visit-to-pimoroni.md

 micro USB connectors.

-I was given a demo of Flotilla working with the custom-designed web app, Rockpool, that allows you to chain together inputs and link them to outputs, even including basic logic.
+I was given a demo of Flotilla working with the custom-designed web app, Rockpool (image below), that allows you to chain together inputs and link them to outputs, even including basic logic.
 In a few seconds, we had created a simple setup where an LED lit up if both a button was toggled and the slider was moved.
 It was impressively complete given that, at that stage, the Kickstarter funding